Staying Connected

 The MiFi hotspot is connected to the internal router with a USB cable and is set to “tether” mode.
 The external router/antenna is connected to the POE port on the internal router.
 The internal router required 24V power which was provided by a 12VDC TO 24VDC step up converter connected to the house battery.

-The four additional Ethernet ports on the router have also come in handy to provide more reliable Ethernet connectivity for the “Nanny Cam” that we use to monitor our beagle Cappi, the Victron Cerbo GX that controls our 48V house electrical system and for the Raspberry Pi that controls our Coachproxy automation system.
+The four additional Ethernet ports on the router have also come in handy to provide a more reliable Ethernet connectivity for a “Nanny Cam”, the Victron Cerbo GX that controls our 48V house electrical system and for the Raspberry Pi that controls our Coachproxy automation system.

 The setup has worked very well for us.
 We leave the system on at all times to provide a link to Victron’s VRM page and to have external access to the camera and Coachproxy system.
 When we are within range our devices just see our wireless network and join.
 It has definitely made life on the road a little easier.